Click Here To Schedule A Consultation

 28 year old female, acne treatment – 3 month

-Many patients who struggle with acne benefit from using a skincare regimen that includes the right active ingredients to fight acne.
+Many patients struggling with acne can benefit from using a skincare regimen that includes the right active ingredients to fight acne.
 Internationally renowned board-certified dermatologist Dr. Michele Green has developed a line of topical skincare products that are incredibly effective for acne blemishes.
-The Acne Kit from MGSKINLABs consists of a three-step system that is designed to clear skin as well as minimize the appearance of pores.
+The Acne Kit from MGSKINLABs consists of a three-step system that is designed to clear skin and minimize the appearance of pores.
 The Pore Minimizing cleanser contains glycolic and salicylic acid, perfect for eliminating acne.
-These two active ingredients gently exfoliate the skin’s surface, reduce redness and inflammation associated with acne breakouts, and break down excess oil to clear acne.
-The Retexturizing Pads provide at-home peel benefits, exfoliating away dead skin cells and keeping the pores from becoming clogged to prevent acne breakout.
-Finally, the acne spot treatment containing benzoyl peroxide should be applied to any active acne lesion.
-Benzoyl peroxide kills acne-causing bacteria and helps unclog pores.
-Of course, during your consultation with Dr. Green, you will have the opportunity to discuss your medical history and skin concerns thoroughly, and she will work with you to create a customized skincare protocol that incorporates the right topical medications and products to provide you with a healthy, clear, smooth complexion that lasts.
+These two active ingredients gently exfoliate the skin’s surface and break down excess oil to clear acne.
+The Retexturizing Pads, also containing glycolic and salicylic acid, provide at-home peel benefits, exfoliating away dead skin cells and keeping the pores from becoming clogged to prevent acne breakout.
+Finally, the acne spot treatment containing benzoyl peroxide can be applied to any active acne lesion to kill acne-causing bacteria and unclog pores.

 How much does acne treatment cost?